Stomach Cancer

 • Previous surgery or health conditions

-• People with these prior health conditions are most at risk:
+• People with these prior health conditions are at higher risks:

 • Pernicious anaemia